PyvesB/javassembly/README.md

 <img src ="https://img.shields.io/github/stars/PyvesB/JavAssembly.svg" />
 </a>

-**A simple example showing how Assembly language can be called from Java using the Java Native Interface (JNI).
+**A simple example showing how assembly language can be called from Java using the Java Native Interface (JNI).
 The native function sums the elements of an array of integers, and returns the result as a long.**

 # Getting started